Caramello Koala

-Caramello Koala was introduced in Australia as the Caramello Bear in 1966.
-It was reputedly the first mass-marketed confection to be modeled on Australian fauna.
+Caramello Koala was introduced in Australia in 1966.
+It was reputedly the first mass-marketed confection to be modelled on Australian fauna.
 Television advertisements for the chocolate in Australia featured Caramello and his cartoon friends sailing down a river or riding on a steam train to a modified version of Donovan's "Mellow Yellow".
-Caramello's packaging and imagery was updated in 2000, after market research revealed the character was seen as daggy, one-dimensional and not sufficiently 'animated'.
+Caramello's packaging and imagery was updated in 2000, after market research revealed the character was seen as daggy (outdated), one-dimensional and not sufficiently 'animated'.

 In 2003, then Australian Labor Party MP, Mark Latham, was labelled a "Caramello Koala" by Liberal MP Christopher Pyne, for allegedly being "soft in the centre".

 To deal with rising input costs, in April 2015 Cadbury announced a reduction in size of the 20 g chocolate to 15 g.
 Despite the 25% size reduction, the price is unchanged.
 The giant Caramello Koala has also been reduced from 40 g to 35 g.